Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - Depending on the glaze, hold the mug inside it for 2-5 seconds.

-- Remove the bowl or mug from the glaze, again diagonally, as if you’re pouring soup out from a ladle.
+- Remove the bowl or mug from the glaze again, diagonally, as if you’re pouring soup from a ladle.
 This minimizes splashing.

-- The tongs should be held upright, and the mug or bowl should face upside down just above the glaze bucket, so any excess pours off.
+- The tongs should be held upright, and the mug or bowl should be placed upside down just above the glaze bucket so any excess pours off.

 - Once the base has dried, place the bowl or mug upright and let it dry.